camronh/Lottery-Tutorial/PART2.md

 #### 3. Set up Mumbai

-In this next step, we will be pointing Hardhat towards the Mumbai testnet, which will provide a shared staging environment that mimics mainnet without using real money.
-This means we'll need a wallet with some Mumbai Matic Token funds on it.
+In this next step, we will be pointing Hardhat towards the Goerli testnet, which will provide a shared staging environment that mimics mainnet without using real money.
+This means we'll need a wallet with some Goerli ETH funds on it.
 Even if you have a wallet, it is highly recommended that you create a new wallet for testing purposes.

 > Never use a real wallet with real funds on it for development!